aminbiography/Google-IT-Automation-with-Python-Professional-Certificate/Course - 1 - Crash Course on Python/Module - 3 README.md

 # Python Key Concepts for Automation: While Loops

-A **while loop** allows you to repeatedly execute a block of code **as long as a specified condition remains true**.
+A **while loop** allows to repeatedly execute a block of code **as long as a specified condition remains true**.
 It's especially useful when the number of repetitions is **not known ahead of time**, making it ideal for automation tasks.

 ---